kunalj101/python_intro_hackathon/chapter2.md

 *** =instructions

-- To access dictionary elements, you can use the familiar square brackets along with the key to obtain its value
-- Dictionary can be updated by adding a new entry or a key-value pair, modifying or deleting an existing entry
+- Use dictinary['Key'] to access value(s) against given key and update it by assigning different value(s)
+- Use Dict.keys() to access all the keys of given dictionay Dict

 *** =hint

 - Use dict['Keys'] = new_value to update the existing value
-- Use dict.keys() to access all keys of dictionary dict
-- Use dict.values() to access all values of dictionary dict

 *** =pre_exercise_code